Skip to content

 • carry out procedures and analyse test results

-• use computer simulations and mathematical modelling in research and development work
+• do research using computer simulations and mathematical modelling

 • write reports and present to scientific and non scientific audiences